SaenthanP/Social-Media/README.md

 ### DevOps
 * Docker used for containerization
 * Kubernetes used for orchestration
+* Github actions used for building each Docker container and deploying it to Docker Hub
 * Nginx Ingress Controller for loadbalancing.
 Allows for traffice to be directed to appropriate services and ingress level authentication.
 ### Messaging
 * RabbitMQ, using the direct Publisher/Consumer model.
 Each service/need will have its own queue.